How to interpret the Optimization Report

-The Optimization Report is located in your account:
+The Optimization Report is located in your account, on the Reports section:

 If you are a SPIO (ShortPixel Image Optimizer) user you can find it also on the Statistics panel of your ShortPixel settings, by clicking on the link "See report (last 30 days)":

 After you have downloaded your report by one of the previous methods, you will have a CSV file with more and useful information about your compressed images.

 - URL or Path (IP): here you will see the exact URL of the optimized image.
 You will find several types of URLs:

 - http://api.shortpixel.com/u/af6reh... --> image optimized with our online optimizer.

 - http://example.com/wp-content/upl... --> image optimized with ShortPixel Image Optimizer (note: instead of "example.com", you will see your actual domain).

 - http://lb-direct.shortpixel.ai/spai/w_345,q_loss... --> image optimized with ShortPixel Adaptive Images.